heremaps/here-polyline-converter/README.md

 # HERE FlexPolyline and (Legacy) Polyline

+// @cvetter: Is this an extension, or a small tool / lib to convert?
 This is Python extension of the HERE [Flexible Polyline](https://github.com/heremaps/flexible-polyline) codec library to support the legacy polyline format used by [HERE Places (Search) API](https://developer.here.com/documentation/places/dev_guide/topics/guide.html)